ETF flow meets the ledger

 Registry unreachable.
 Retry shortly.

-ETFs hold XRP via pooled institutional custody (Coinbase Custody, BitGo, Anchorage).
 A custodian wallet on XRPL serves many clients, not a single fund.
 XR-Flows does not attempt to attribute on-chain wallets to specific ETFs.
-A high correlation says the two series moved together, nothing more.
+The rolling 7-day Pearson coefficient is a directional alignment score: if the two series moved together, nothing more.

 AUM is what each issuer publishes.
 We do not cross-validate it against on-chain spot price times XRP held; different sources, different timestamps.
 The issuer's number is the official number for our purposes.
 Per-scraper freshness is exposed on /healthz so consumers can tell when a dashboard parser breaks.

-For each ETF, the 7 days before and the 7 days from launch are summarised separately (window is tunable up to 30 each side).
+For each ETF, the 7 days before and the 7 days from launch are summarised separately (window tunable up to 30 each side).
 The post-window vs pre-window ratio of institutional and whale-grade XRP transfer flow is the headline launch-impact figure.
-Launches that predate our daily-rollup horizon return an honest no-data marker rather than synthetic zeros.
+Pre-rollup launches return an honest no-data marker rather than synthetic zeros.

 XR-Flows renders this dashboard over the same endpoints agents call.
-Two free public reads:
+Three free public reads:

 The paid per-ETF deep dive lives at POST /scan on